shaneorourke/ultimate_battle/README.md

 Do this by betting on the winner of a 1v1 between a multitude of superheroes The more fights won (or lost), the better (or worse) the odds will be.

-If you run out of money - you'll get £10, so you never really run out
+If you run out of money - you'll get "pit of dispare" money, which is equal to the number of bets you've made, so you never really run out
+And the more bets you make, the easier it'll be to climb back up once you inevitably lose it all.

 ## Setup (MAC and Linux)
 clone the repo